More on Home Insurance

 No sweaty sales pitches.
 Just unbiased advice from licensed experts.

 While homeowners insurance will cover the fence in the event of a vehicle collision, you may want to file a claim with the driver’s car insurance instead.
 After the accident, call the police and exchange insurance information with the driver.
 Since they’re at fault, they’ll pay you for the damages through the liability component of their car insurance.

 If the fence-wrecking motorist doesn’t have car insurance or can’t pay you for the loss, you can still file a claim with your homeowners insurance.
 Just be aware that you’ll have to pay your deductible toward repairs.
 Your insurer may also raise your premiums down the road.

-Other structures like your fence are typically insured for up to 10% of your dwelling coverage (the overall amount of coverage you selected for the house).
-If your house is insured for $500,000 then you have a $50,000 claim limit for other structures like your fence.
+Other structures like your fence are typically insured for up to 10% of your dwelling coverage limit (the overall amount of coverage you selected for the house).
+For example, say your house is insured for $500,000, then you’d have a $50,000 claim limit for other structures like your fence.

 You can’t file a claim for fence damage if it wasn’t caused by one of your policy’s covered perils.
 Among the more standard exclusions are mold, termite damage, wear and tear and neglect.
-If your fence is rotting or being eaten by termites, that’s not covered either since it considers both of these preventable maintenance issues.
+For example, if your fence is rotting or being eaten by termites, it would not be covered since both of those circumstances are considered preventable maintenance issues.

-Some natural disasters like floods and earthquakes have their own separate policies, as do hurricanes depending on your state and provider.
+As we mentioned, some natural disasters like floods and earthquakes are excluded from homeowners insurance and require their own separate insurance policies, as can hurricanes depending on your state and provider.

 Was this article helpful?